When to Visit Ooty: The Season That Changes Everything

 Winter light in the Nilgiris is spectacular — low-angle sun that turns the tea estates golden in the morning and the lake amber at sunset.
 Frost forms on the grass at Doddabetta some mornings.
 The air is dry and crisp.

-Christmas and New Year bring a domestic tourist spike, but January and February are quiet.
+Christmas and New Year bring a domestic tourist spike, but January and February stay quiet.
 The Mudumalai Tiger Reserve is at its best in the dry months — animals congregate at water sources, making sightings more frequent.

 Crowd Level